linode/terraform-provider-linode/website/docs/d/nodebalancer.html.markdown

 * `client_conn_throttle` - Throttle connections per second (0-20).

+* `created` – When this Linode NodeBalancer was created

 * `linode_id` - The ID of a Linode Instance where the NodeBalancer should be attached.

 * `tags` - A list of tags applied to this object.
 Tags are for organizational purposes only.